princekelvx/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - creates a dirctory "my_dir" with permissions "751"
-13-change_group - changes group of file hello to "school" changes owner to "vincent" and group owner to "staff"
+13-change_group - changes group of file hello to "school" changes owner to "vincent" and group owner to "staff" 101-symbolic_link_permissions - changes owner and group owner of file  "_hello" to "vincent" and "staff" respectively